 Galeton is a tiny borough located in the state of Pennsylvania.
 With a population of 973 people and just one neighborhood, Galeton is the 834th largest community in Pennsylvania.
-Much of the housing stock in Galeton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Galeton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Galeton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Galeton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Galeton are a mix of both white- and blue-collar jobs.
 Overall, Galeton is a borough of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Galeton who work in office and administrative support (21.75%), teaching (9.81%), and sales jobs (8.49%).

 Being a small borough, Galeton does not have a public transit system used by locals to get to and from work.